 As an Exhibitor, what's included?

 Amherst Railway Society's Railroad Hobby Show is a "table" show.
 That is, we rent table space, not booth space.
 Each table is 30 inches deep and 8 feet long and stands 30 inches tall.
 Each table has access to electricity (if requested in advance at no charge) and one chair is included with each table.
 Additional chairs can be made available upon request at no additional cost.
 No additional or replacement display tables, racks, etc. are allowed without prior consent from the Show Director.
 Refunds are allowed for vendor cancellations if requested prior to January 1 for that show year.
 Call our offices for the latest table pricing.

-Phones and Internet - Extra Needs such as a phone line, wireless or hard-wired access to the internet are available directly through the Eastern States Exposition Offices.
+Phones and Internet - Extra Needs such as a phone line and hard-wired access to the internet are available directly through the Eastern States Exposition Offices.
 Please call 413-205-5018 and speak with a representative of the Eastern States Exposition Staff to reserve a phone line or internet access.
 Wi-Fi access to the internet is provided FREE each year, and is password protected (passwords are available at the Show).